 It is the responsibility of the applicant to ensure that a completed application and all supplemental materials are received by the application deadline.
 Supplemental materials, once received, become the property of Loyola University Maryland and cannot be returned.

-The guideline used by the admission committee to give promising applicants the opportunity to undertake graduate work.
+The guidelines used by the admission committee give promising applicants the opportunity to undertake graduate work.
 A careful examination of an applicant's academic and professional qualifications precedes every admission decision.
 The committee values previous academic achievement, work experience assessed through a resume, and professional references.

 Applicants accepted for graduate study will be advised in writing.
 Individuals will also be informed of any undergraduate courses or prerequisites requiring completion before commencing their academic studies.
 A program manager will assist in planning your program of study.
 Students are responsible for discussing any special needs they may have with their advisor.

 In evaluating applicants, the committee considers many aspects of performance including each portion of the GMAT, undergraduate/graduate performance and progression, career progress if applicable, references, professional certifications and awards, and other evidence of the applicant's capacity to successfully pursue graduate study in business.